JavaEden/Clog4j/README.md

 }
 ```

 Getting Clog4j integrated into your project is easy.
-Add the following to your project's initialization, such as Spring Boot's `main()` method:
+Add the following to your project's initialization, such as your `main()` method:

 ```java
 if(isDebug) { // <-- isDebug is a flag indicating your build is in development, replace with your actual debug check